A Night in Pyongyang

 Making of

-During my film college days I saw for the first time a picture of the North Korean massgames: thousands of dancers moving in perfect synchronicity on a huge playing field.
-The photo burned on me, I had never seen anything like it before – but the thought of going to North Korea and watching the show myself seemed so absurd that I immediately dropped it again.
-It took a few years before I had the courage, together with my best friend, to try it after all.
-With Koryo Tours we found a travel agency in Beijing, which had specialized in North Korea travel and according to its own statements had brought thousands of tourists into the country, but above all each of them back home safely.
-We decided to risk it, got on a plane to Beijing and flew with a small group to Pyongyang.
-It was supposed to be the most bizarre trip I’ve ever experienced.
+I first saw a picture of the North Korean Mass Games when I was at film school: thousands of dancers moving in perfect synchronicity on a huge playing field.
+The photo stuck in my mind, I had never seen anything like it before – but the idea of travelling to North Korea to see the show for myself seemed so far-fetched that I immediately abandoned the idea.
+It took me and my best friend a few years before I plucked up the courage to give it a go after all.
+With Koryo Tours, we found a travel agency in Beijing that specialised in North Korea tours and, according to their own statements, had brought thousands of tourists to the country and – most importantly – brought every one of them home safely.

 Developing mass gymnastics is important in training schoolchildren to be fully developed communist people.